 - Choose study abroad program(s) that meet Boren language requirements AND length of time.
 Make sure the program(s) is Pitt approved (check with Office of Study Abroad).

 - FIRST CAMPUS DEADLINE (12/6 at mindight) - Submit your completed application through Boren's Embark system; it only goes to the National Scholarships Office, not to the Boren Program.
 We will unsubmit it to you so you can make revisions before the final campus deadline.

 - You are able to submit your application on your own (i.e. ignore the campus deadline and not work with Josh Cannon).
 If you do this, you will not receive an endorsement from Pitt - this endorsement acts as an additional letter of recommendation and enables Josh to help you with you application.

 - Boren campus interviews.
 These interviews are not to select or eliminate anyone, but to give you one last round of feedback on your application before the final deadline.

 - Please note that we need to accommodate our committee members' schedules, so you may have to miss class or ask off of work if they conflict with your interview.
 If you have any inflexible commitments during this week, you must let the National Scholarships Office know well in advance.

-- Final Campus Deadline - Submit your FINAL application online.
+- National Deadline - Submit your FINAL application online.